Archive-42/redux-docs/md-docs/reducing-boilerplate.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-We just modified how the `addTodo` action creator behaves, completely invisible to the calling code. **We don't have to worry about looking at each place where todos are being added, to make sure they have this check.** Action creators let you decouple additional logic around dispatching an action, from the actual components emitting those actions.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>We just modified how the `addTodo` action creator behaves, completely invisible to the calling code. **We don't have to worry about looking at each place where todos are being added, to make sure they have this check.** Action creators let you decouple additional logic around dispatching an action, from the actual components emitting those actions.
 It's very handy when the application is under heavy development, and the requirements change often.

 ### <span id="generating-action-creators" class="anchor enhancedAnchor_2LWZ"></span>Generating Action Creators<a href="#generating-action-creators" class="hash-link" title="Direct link to heading">#</a>